• Skip to primary navigation

 Steps 4-6 sauteing veggies and adding coconut milk

-• Once the bell peppers are cooked add the herbs and spices - black pepper, thyme, parsley, fish seasoning. (picture 4)
+• Once the bell peppers are cooked add the herbs and spices - curry powder, black pepper, thyme, parsley, seafood seasoning. (picture 4)

 • Stir in the tamarind paste and tomato (picture 5)